Judecoin/pos-evolution/service-node-status-faq.md

 `v3.2.0`

-But if the official version becomes:
+But if the community version becomes:

 `v3.1.3`